estelle/flexbox/draft/04_flex_examples.md

 		border-width: 0 1px;
 	}

 We add several _magic_ flex items.
 You have to ensure you zero out the cross-dimension box model properties while maintaining the properties contributing to the main-size.
 In this case, we maintain the left and right border widths and padding while zeroing out the top and bottom border widths and padding.
-In this case, we want the magic flex items to be the same width as all the other flex items, while ensuring they have a height of 0px if they end up on a flex line filled only with magic flex items.
+In this case, we want the magic flex items to be the same width as all the other flex items, while ensuring they have a height of 0px, in the case they end up on a flex line filled only with magic flex items.

+The magic flex items on the last flex line containing content will be as wide as the flex items on the previous flex line.
+The last flex line will contain one or more magic flex items, which is OK.
+The width of the magic flex items will be the same as all the other flex items, but the height is 0px, so that line takes up no space.

 Note this is a hack, but it works.